Sneath Glass Company: Transition from globes to other products

 Originally, the company devoted its production exclusively to lighting and lantern-related products such as lantern globes and founts.
 It made more globes than any two companies combined.
-Several factors contributed to the need for a transition from globe manufacturer, and all were related to declining demand.
-First, around the end of the 19th century, electrification and the incandescent light bulb began replacing oil lamps, causing less need for lamp globes and fonts in cities.
-Next, railroads in the United States (major customers for globes) stopped expanding.
-Miles of railroad line owned peaked in 1916, and the number of railroad employees peaked in 1920.
-Since the railroad industry was shrinking, its demand for lantern globes would diminish.
-Finally, in the 1930s, rural electrification decreased farmers' need for oil lamps.

 Sneath began diversifying as early as 1908, when they announced they would be making fruit jars because of an unusually large crop that season.

 Around 1914, Sneath started making glassware for portable kitchen cabinets known as Hoosier cabinets.
 This began the gradual transition from manufacturer of lantern globes to manufacturer of glass products for portable kitchen cabinets.
 Cabinet products included salt and sugar bins, spice jars, and coffee and tea jars.
 Another product was a dispensing jar, with a design patented November 2, 1915.